bb-io/docs/src/content/docs/apps/Webflow.mdx

 - **Get page content as HTML** Get the page content in HTML file
 - **Update page content as HTML** Update page content using HTML file

+### Components

+- **List components** List all components for a site.
+Supports filtering by name, group, and read-only status.
+- **Get component content as HTML** Get the component content in HTML file.
+- **Update component content as HTML** Update component content using HTML file.

 ## Events